1871fotc/fotc/docs/walks/jewish-trail.md

 Jewish deceased are buried with their heads toward the East.
 This has a religious significance.
 Only one person is buried in each grave.
 Before the coffin is covered with earth, a small amount of soil of the Holy City of Jerusalem is sprinkled over it.
 Burial is conducted by a world‑wide, ancient organisation called the "Chevra Kadisha" (The Sacred Society).
 It has a variety of duties, all of a compassionate nature, e.g. care of orphans and widows, comfort of the dying, charity, etc.

 Examples of vandalism will be seen in this cemetery.
-This is a world‑wide malady and difficult to prevent, as the damage is usually done late at night.
-It usually occurs during school vacations, indicating that the pupils, with no homework to do, are seeking cheap "thrills".
-On the occasions on which it occurs, the Chevra Kadisha promptly restores the damaged monuments.
+This is a world‑wide malady and difficult to prevent, as the damage is usually done late at night. <!--It usually occurs during school vacations, indicating that the pupils, with no homework to do, are seeking cheap "thrills". --> On the occasions on which it occurs, the Chevra Kadisha promptly restores the damaged monuments.
 Some only need to be stood up and secured; others are broken when they fall.
 If they are thin marble slabs, they break easily and it is better to mount them on a sloping cement plinth so they cannot be toppled again.
 If the headstone is badly broken, it must be replaced.
 It is not feasible to insure grave monuments against vandalism.

 ???+ directions "Directions"